A Storyteller That Got the Details Right

 The Handle (1966) An exotic island run for gambling is Parker’s score.
 It's amazing how casually Westlake kills off Parker's partners; I would have happily read more books with Salsa involved.

 The Rare Coin Score (1967) Introduces Parker’s love interest Claire.
 A lot of times the best parts of these books are the digressions into armament and transportation.
-Here, Parker's negotiation to buy an old truck is marvelous.
+Here, Parker's negotiation to buy an old truck is a highlight.

 The Green Eagle Score (1967) This was the first Parker I read.
 I could not understand how dry as dust, simple, and matter of fact it was.
 Weren’t crime novels supposed to have a suppressed current of sentimental emotion running through them?
 Maybe I had better read it again...